Pavana-p/awstesting1/README.md

 	~/eb-tomcat-snakes$ ./build-windows.sh

 **IMPORTANT**
-Always run build.sh from the root of the project directory.
+Always run build.sh from the root of project directory.

 The script compiles the project's classes, packs the necessary files into a web archive, and then attempts to copy the WAR file to ``/Library/Tomcat`` for local testing.
 If you installed Tomcat to another location, change the path in ``build.sh``: